 Mindapples helps people get more from their minds.
-We believe we should all take of our minds like we take care of our bodies, and if we do that, then everything will change - what we teach our children, the way we deliver healthcare, how we run our businesses, and the choices we make for ourselves and our society.
+We think everyone should take of their minds like they take care of their bodies, and if we do that, then everything will change - what we teach our children, the way we deliver healthcare, how we run our businesses, how we design our society.

 What we do really does make a difference.
 Our habits, actions and outlook have a huge impact on our mental state (Lyubomirsky, Sheldon & Schkade, 2007; Seligman, 2000), and integrating 'breathers' and 'restorers' into our daily lives can help us maintain our wellbeing and prevent future health problems (Pressman et al, 2009; Jansen & von Sadovszky, 2004).
-A little knowledge really does go a long way.
-Just like in healthy eating or heart disease, we need to build a popular culture of awareness and self-care about our minds.
-So, if we can brush our teeth, go to the gym and eat our 5-a-day, what about our minds?
+Just like in healthy eating or smoking prevention, we need to build a popular culture of awareness and self-care about our minds.
+So, if we can brush our teeth, go to the gym and eat our 5-a-day, what can we do for our minds?

 “I find Mindapples a pretty intriguing concept, which could really catch on.
 Just as gyms became a big thing in the 80s, will the 2010s see the arrival of serious preventative mental health?”